ehmicky/autoserver/docs/jsl.md

 # Inline JSL

 It basically is inline JavaScript with few differences:
-  - for security and performance reasons, the syntax is restricted:
+  - the function should be pure, i.e.:
-    - global state cannot be accessed, e.g. `window` or `global`
+    - global state should not be accessed, e.g. `window` or `global`
-    - cannot create side-effects, which includes variable declarations and assignments
+    - should not create side-effects, which includes variable declarations and assignments
-    - must be synchronous
   - some variables are available for ease of use

 To differentiate it from regular strings, inline JSL must be wrapped in